oloapinivad/MiLES/README.md

 The simplest way to run **MiLES** is executing in bash environment "./wrapper_miles.sh".
 Options as seasons, which EOFs compute, reference dataset or file output format as well as the map projection to use can specified at this stage: here below a list of the commands that can be set up
-- "dataset_exp" -> this is simply an identifier for your experiments used by MiLES to create files and paths: if you have multiple ensemble members you should distinguish them from here.
+- "dataset_exp" -> this is simply an identifier for your experiments used by MiLES to create files and paths
+- "year1_exp" and "year2_exp" -> the years on which MiLES will run.
 - "ens_list" -> ensemble list of experiments from the same dataset: set to "NO" if using a single ensemble.
-Ensemble "mean" will be produced by the wrapper.
+In case of multiple ensemble members an extra ensemble "mean" will be produced by the wrapper.
-- "std_clim" -> 1 to use standard ERAI 1979-2016 climatology, 0 for custom comparison.
+- "std_clim" -> 1 to use standard ERAI 1979-2016 climatology, 0 for custom comparison. if 0, please specify the dataset you want to compare to with "dataset_ref", "year1_ref" and "year2_ref".
-- "seasons" -> specify one or more of the 4 standard seasons using 3 characters
+- "seasons" -> specify one or more of the 4 standard seasons using 3 characters.
+Otherwise, use 3 character for each month divided by an underscopre to create your own season (beta).
 - "tele" -> "NAO" and "AO" for standard EOFs over North Atlantic and Northern Hemisphere.
 Custorm regions can be specifieds as "lon1_lon2_lat1_lat2".
-- "output_file_type" -> pdf, eps or png figures format
+- "output_file_type" -> pdf, eps or png figures format.
 - "map_projection" -> set "no" for standard plot (fast).
 Use "azequalarea" for polar plots.
 All projection from mapproj R package are supported.